This site is a commuting site only. There are no residential facilities.

 Dr. Muhammad Kehnemouyi – Joined Engineering Innovation in 2006

 Dr. Fred Kataraie – Joined Engineering Innovation in 2006

 Mr. Sinuhe Gutierrez – Joined Engineering Innovation in 2011

 Mr. Gutierrez is a Physics teacher at Northwest High School, Germantown, MD.

-Parents will no longer be permitted to pick-up their students from the traffic circle in front of Gilchrist Hall.
-Parents will now wait for their students in the parking lot behind Gilchrist that my be accessed from Broschart Road.
+Parents are not permitted to pick-up their students from the traffic circle in front of Gilchrist Hall.
+Parents must wait for their students in the parking lot behind Gilchrist that my be accessed from Broschart Road.
 The EI traffic flow link shows a map in which the parking lot is highlighted with a red rectangle.

 The course will be held in Gilchrist Hall on the JHU Montgomery County Campus.
 More details will be sent to enrolled students in mid-June.

 All students will have access to computers to complete their online research.